 Check out the track “Them Changes” off of The Phoenix by Derek Sherinian:

 Heathen – Empire Of The Blind

 The album’s lyrics are influenced by today’s headlines.
-But, they are transformed into telling a unique story about the down of an empire or country.
-The album is oozing in the thrash goodness you’ve know the band for all these years.
+But, they are transformed into telling a unique story about the dawn of an empire or country.
+The album is oozing in the thrash goodness you’ve known the band for all these years.

 Check out the title track off of Heathen’s Empire Of The Blind here:

 HERE ARE SOME OTHER RELEASES THAT MAY INTEREST YOU

 Mike Shinoda – Dropped Frames, Vol. 3